miromannino/Justified-Gallery/README.md

 	* No more white pixels at the end of a row (bugfix)
 	* Reduced a lot the image crops
 		* Vertical centering
-		* Proportional images enlargment looking the image aspect ratio
+		* Proportional images enlargement looking the image aspect ratio
 * Improved the algorithm efficiency
 	* No more extra tags or new elements added to create the layout
 	* All the images remain in the DOM, they aren't deleted or created